AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 - Pass through all elements of the list and fill them to `int[0]`, `int[1]`, ..., `int[size - 1]`

-- Return the array as result
+- Return the array as a result

 ``` java
 public int[] toArray() {